 For obvious reasons, it’s also crucial that your trademark is not too similar to any existing ones.
-You can find out whether this is the case by searching by searching the UKIPO Trade Mark Database if you’re trademarking in the UK only, or if you’re registering an international trademark, by using WIPO’s Global Brand Database.
+You can find out whether this is the case by completing a trademark search with the UKIPO Trade Mark Database (if you’re trademarking in the UK ) or if you’re registering an international trademark, by using WIPO’s Global Brand Database.

 Enforcing your trademark